-Initial notification of selection of proposals for funding will be e-mailed by ARO to successful offerors on or about 1 July, 2020.
-Unsuccessful offerors will be notified shortly thereafter.
+Initial notification of selection of proposals for funding will be e-mailed by ARO to successful offerors before 30 December 2022.

-The notification e-mail must not be regarded as an authorization to commit or expend funds.
-The Government is not obligated to provide any funding until a Government Contracting/ Grants Officer signs the grant, cooperative agreement or contract award document.
+The notification e-mail of selection for funding must not be regarded as an authorization to commit or expend funds.
+The Government is not obligated to provide any funding until a Government Contracting/Grants Officer signs the grant, cooperative agreement or contract award document.